 - 1. Until now the number of strength points that each player could transport across various seas and oceans was fixed.
 Now, the amount of strength points, production points, or lend lease points that can be shipped across seas and oceans is determined by shipping counters that operate similar to fleet counters.
 A player can build shipping strength points at a cost of one production point per shipping strength point.
 Shipping strength points in each shipping and supply route. - 2.
 As before, a supply route is dependent on being able to transport at least one strength point along the supply route.
 Losses against a supply route will affect a country's production up to a maximum of the number of armies and fleets being supplied. - 3.
 Shipping counters are placed in a port or naval port during Naval Movement, as indicated in the Player Turn Sequence.
 (Players may place shipping fleets adjacent to the destination ports, if they wish.)
 Shipping strength points can be assigned to shipping fleets like the transfer of land strength points to armies.
 The movement of shipping strength points between shipping counters must be able to follow a friendly shipping route.
-This shipping reallocation cannot be intercepted by opposing fleets.
+This shipping reallocation cannot be intercepted by opposing fleets. - 4.
+Supply routes, and shipping routes transporting strength points, production points, and lend lease points must all operate separately.
+They may follow the same sea route, and must be attacked separately.

-- 4. Supply routes, shipping routes transporting strength points, production points, and lend lease points all operate separately though they may follow the same sea route and perform all these functions as one route.
-However, they must all be attacked separately. - 5.
-The following supply routes can be established from ports in the following supply sources at the cost of one shipping strength point.
+5. The following supply routes can be established from ports in the following supply sources at the cost of one shipping strength point.